Angular Material Form Controls, Form Field and Input Examples

 Input Examples

-The Angular Material input or text-area marked by matInput that added to standard HTML input and text-area.
-That will make the HTML input and text-area works inside <mat-form-field>.
+The Angular Material input or text area is marked by matInput, which is added to the standard HTML input and text area.
+That will make the HTML input and text area work inside <mat-form-field>.

 Basic Input and TextArea Example

-This example is basic usage of Angular Material matInput inside HTML input and textarea which wrapped by <mat-form-field>.
+This example is a basic usage of Angular Material matInput inside HTML input and textarea, which is wrapped by <mat-form-field>.

 <mat-form-field class="example-full-width">